Using Picture Books to Teach Voice in Writing

 - After some practice with this exercise, transition to a written short story that focuses on building a character with clear personality traits.

-Other Books To Teach Voice
+Other Picture Books To Teach Voice

 Henry’s Freedom Box: A True Story from the Underground RailroadTar BeachFly Away HomeWe Had a Picnic This Sunday PastMrs.
 Katz and Tush (Reading Rainbow)Pink and Say